Baikonur Cosmodrome Site 31

 Baikonur Site 31, also designated as Site 31/6, is a launch complex at the Baikonur Cosmodrome in Kazakhstan.
-It serves as a key launch site, supporting Soyuz-2 launches for both crewed and uncrewed missions.
+It supports Soyuz-2 launches for both crewed and uncrewed missions.
 The site was first utilized on 14 January 1961 for a test flight of the R-7A, an intercontinental ballistic missile on which the Soyuz rocket family was based.
-Since 2020, following Roscosmos' transition from the Soyuz-FG to the Soyuz-2 rocket for crewed missions, Site 31 has become the primary launch site for Soyuz flights to the International Space Station (ISS).
+Since 2020, following Roscosmos' transition from the Soyuz-FG to the Soyuz-2 rocket for crewed missions, Site 31/6 has become Russia's only operational facility for crewed Soyuz flights to the International Space Station (ISS).
 This shift occurred after Site 1/5, also known as Gagarin's Start, failed to secure funding for upgrades to accommodate the slightly larger Soyuz-2 rocket.
-Before that, it only saw a handful of crewed flights when Site 1/5 was unavailable.
+Before that, Site 31/6 only saw a handful of crewed flights when Site 1/5 was unavailable.

 History

-A diagram showing the layout of site 31.
-Note the big black box on the bottom left is МИК 40 (The hall where the rocket is assembled).
+A diagram showing the layout of site 31/6.

+R-7 launch site

 Construction of Site 31/6 at Baikonur began in late 1958 as a second launch complex for the R-7 intercontinental ballistic missile (ICBM) at the cosmodrome.
-The numbering of the sites reflected Baikonur’s role as a secondary ICBM base, with the primary being the Plesetsk Cosmodrome, which featured four launch complexes.
-While Site 1/5 was primarily a test facility, Site 31 was designed as an operational "battle station" for the R-7, equipped with specialized infrastructure.
+The facility was designated as Pad No. 6 for the R-7 programme.
+The numbering of the sites reflected Baikonur's role as a secondary ICBM base, with the primary being the Plesetsk Cosmodrome, which featured four launch pads.

+While Site 1/5 was primarily a test facility, Site 31/6 was designed as an operational "battle station" for the R-7, equipped with specialized infrastructure.
 This included an assembly building, a processing facility for nuclear warheads, a diesel-powered energy plant, and a nearby residential complex.
-Drawing on the experience gained during the construction of Site 1, engineers made several design improvements for Site 31.
+Drawing on the experience gained during the construction of Site 1/5, engineers made several design improvements for Site 31/6.
 The flame trench was scaled down, and assembly and support facilities were closer to the launch pad to improve efficiency and streamline operations.
 Construction was completed by the end of 1960, and the first R-7 ICBM successfully launched from Site 31/6 on 27 February 1961.